jmduke/site/posts/catalogs/antilibrary.md

 - Extrastatecraft
 - Iron & Silk
 - The Guns of August
-- Forge
 - The Leopard With Two Stories And A Memory
 - At Ease: Stories I Tell Friends
-- High Output Management
 - Only The Paranoid Survive
 - The Box
 - The Image (Daniel Boorstin)
 - The Holy Day
-- Man and Rubber
 - The Wall
-- Book of Clouds
 - The Miracle of St Anthony
 - Significant Objects
 - Priceless: The Case that Brought Down the Visa/MasterCard Bank Cartel
 - The Thursday Murder Club
-- Trilogy of Desire
 - Mystery Men of Wall Street
 - Winter in the Blood
 - Very Cold People